sandialabs/pytribeam/docs/userguide/src/gui/configurator/README.md

     - **Full**: Validate entire configuration file.
     - **Step**: Validate the currently selected step only.
     - **General**: Validate the general settings (considered to be Step 0, but not an operation) only.
+**NOTE** A general step must be validated before any individual steps can be validated.

 - **Microscope**: Contains various utilities for reading properties directly from the microscope.
 Users are encouraged to setup stage and imaging conditions manually in xTUI and then utilize these utilities to directly copy settings into the configuration file, which will account for the vast majority of settings.
 Current utilities include:

     - **Import stage positions...**: Reads current microscope stage position (in RAW stage coordinates) and records these values in the currently selected step.
+Applies to all step types.
     - **Import imaging conditions...**: Reads current microscope imaging conditions (voltage, current, resolution, detector settings, etc.) for the active quadrant and records these values in the currently selected step.
+Applies to **Image**, **FIB** and **EBSD_EDS** step types.
-    - **Import laser settings...**: Reads current laser settings and records these values (beam settings, patterning, etc.). **NOTE**: There is currently no method to actively read the **Polarization** parameter from the laser directly, so this value will default to *vertical* polarization automatically.
+    - **Import laser settings...**: Reads current laser settings and records these values (beam settings, patterning, etc.).
+        - **NOTE**: There is currently no method to actively read the **Polarization** parameter from the laser directly, so this value will default to *vertical* polarization automatically.
 Please manually select *horizontal* polarization after importing laser settings if this configuration is desired.

-- **Help**: The enclosed **About** button Opens a new pop-up window with quick reference information on the configurator.
+Applies to **Laser** step types.

+        **NOTE**: There is currently no method to actively read the **Pattern** settings in a **FIB** step type, these values must be manually input by the user.

+- **Version**: Drop-down menu to select the version of configuration file to be completed by the configurator.
+Different versions of configuration files in future releases will have differing settings parameters to accommodate new features.

 ## Pipeline Editor